cs3org/OCM-API/IETF-OCM.md

 The Signature-Input parameters MUST include `created`.

-A request signed in the context of OCM MUST include one and only one signature with the label `ocm` in its Signature and Signature-Input headers.
+A request signed in the context of OCM MUST carry the signature parameter `tag="ocm"` (see Section 2.3 of [RFC9421]).
+Unlike the signature label, which is a dictionary key that is not covered by the signature and MAY be rewritten in transit, the `tag` parameter is part of the signature base and is therefore integrity-protected.

+A request MUST include one and only one signature carrying `tag="ocm"`.
+The signature label MAY be any value; it is not significant to OCM processing.

 A symmetric signing algorithm MUST NOT be used to sign the request, as the Receiving Server would not be able to verify the signature without